Joramco Expands Partnership with SmartLynx Airlines

 Date

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has extended its partnership with SmartLynx airlines for the coming winter season across multiple lines of service that will consist of 28 checks.
+(MENAFN- Asdaa-amman) Amman, Jordan – October 23, 2024 — Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), has extended its partnership with SmartLynx Airlines for the coming winter season across multiple lines of service that will consist of 28 checks.

 As part of this partnership, Joramco will leverage its expertise and maintenance services to enhance its long-standing relationship with SmartLynx, expanding heavy check coverage to include A330, A320, and B737 aircraft.
 The agreement was signed at MRO Europe 2024, solidifying their collaboration for years to come.